-Candidates who require accommodation for a disability must notify the ABOG office no later than 90 days before the date or their examination.
-(See Appendix B.)
+Candidates who require accommodation for a disability must notify the ABOG office no later than 180 days before the date of examination.
+(See Appendix C.)

-Candidates who are breastfeeding must notify the ABOG office at least 90 days in advance of their test date so that a lactation room may be assigned if they would like to express milk before the examination begins.
+Candidates who are breastfeeding and desire a lactation room should notify the ABOG office at least 90 days in advance of their test date.
+Lactation rooms will be assigned on a first come first served basis.
 A candidate may bring her personal breast pump to the ABOG Test Center.
-(See appendix C.)
+(See Appendix A.)